rkwaysltd/gke-infra/README.md

         kubernetes.io/ingress.class: "ngx"
     ```

+- While it's possible to set `PREMIUM` or `STANDARD` Network Tier changes on existing cluster needs to be carefully consiered as the entry IP address is going to change.

 - WIP: preserve IP addresses (proxy protocol?)
 - WIP: real client IP in logs
 - WIP: SSL/TLS test with wildcard cert